Resume Content & Formatting

 Step 2: Education

 - List your most recent education first.
-Indicate your university, your school (e.g., Georgetown University College of Arts & Sciences), major, minor(s), and graduation month and year.
+Indicate your university, school (e.g., Georgetown University College of Arts & Sciences), major, minor(s), and graduation month and year.

 - Include your GPA on your resume.
 You may also include the GPA for your major and minor, especially if they are higher than your cumulative GPA.
 If you are hesitating to include GPA, connect with a member of our staff.